-E-invoicing has been the biggest and one of the most talked-about changes when it comes to GST in 2020.
-Invoicing practices have been quite industry specific.
+e-Invoicing is a critical aspect of GST.
+Invoicing practices have been quite an industry-specific.
 Despite the proprietary ways of preparing invoices, unified approach of e-invoicing was taken in good spirit by the overall taxpayers.
-And recently companies with turnover more than Rs.
-100 cr have also gone live with e-invoicing mandate from 1st January 2021 after successful adoption by companies with turnover of more than Rs.
-500 CR (that went live from 1st October 2020).
 Since it is a relatively new concept, there are a lot of unanswered questions and apprehensions around this new statutory change.
-Thus, here we give you a thorough understanding of what is e-invoicing as a concept, how will it impact MSMEs, what is the eligibility to generate an e-invoice and how TallyPrime’s integration with the IRP portal, eases the generation of e-invoice without altering your current invoicing process.
+Thus, here we give you a thorough understanding of e-invoicing as a concept, how it will impact businesses, what is the eligibility to generate an e-invoice and how TallyPrime’s integration with the IRP portal, eases the generation of e-invoice without altering your current invoicing process.

 E-way bill or Electronic-way bill is a document introduced under the GST regime that needs to be generated before transporting or shipping goods worth more than INR 50,000 within state or inter-state.
 Rolled out nationwide on 1st April 2018, e-way bill came in with a whole set of questions in the minds of a business owner.
 In this section, we have tried to answer your questions on the several rules imposed by the government while generating an e-way bill, who is exempted from filing an e-way bill, state-wise e-way bill treatments and how Tally helps you generate an e-way bill, seamlessly.